xaizek/vim-like-pile/README.md

 }
 ```

-Markdown is expanded in the values of `descr` and `comments`.
-Mention `id` of
+Markdown is expanded in the values of `descr`, `comments` and `state.comment`.
-another item in brackets to link to it.
+Mention `id` of another item in brackets to link to it.

 "GPL" license means GPL of any version and "BSD-like" means any kind of
 BSD/MIT/X Consortium license.
 Might be worth fixing in the future.